 - Completed one of the above programs in French;

-- Studied in French on a full-time basis for at least two years in a secondary or post-secondary educational institution;
+- Studied in French on a full-time basis for at least three years in a secondary or post-secondary educational institution;

-- Completed an intermediate-level French course given in Québec;
+- Completed an intermediate-advanced approved French course given in Quebec;

-The applicant must have been employed full-time in Québec at a technical, professional or managerial level for a period of 12 months in the 24 months that precede the submission of the application.
+The applicant must have been employed full-time in Quebec in any paid employment for a period of 12 months in the 24 months that precede the submission of the application.
 The 12-month period need not be continuous and can be accumulated with more than one employer.
-The applicant must have been employed in an occupation with a skill level higher than “C” under the National Occupational Classification system (NOC).

-In Québec, full-time employment constitutes a minimum of 30 hours of paid work per week.
-Time spent as a self-employed can be used to qualify for the 12-month requirement.
-However, part-time work is not eligible under the PEQ.
+In Quebec, full-time employment constitutes a minimum of 30 hours of paid work per week.
+Time spent as self-employed, business owner or part-time work is not eligible under the PEQ.